Analyzing CPU samples in Timing Captures

 Viewing the aggregated samples as a stack tree allows you to see which callstacks occurred most frequently in the selected time range.
 The number of times a sample landed in a given function, both inclusive and exclusive, along with the inclusive and exclusive percentages are shown as columns for each function in the stack tree.

-The following figure shows the aggregated stack tree for a range of time that corresponds to an instance of the RunSimulation PIX event.
+The following figure shows the aggregated stack tree for a selected range of time.
 The Inc % column in the stack tree shows that 33.33% of the samples occurred in the UpdateEnemyPositions function or it’s children.

 To view the aggregated samples as a flat list, open the Display Options panel and switch the slider from Stack Tree to Function List.
 The Display Options panel can also be used to customize which columns appear in the events list.